 This post may contain affiliate links and I may earn a small commission when you purchase from the links at no additional cost to you.

-1. Choose the Right Carry-On
+1. Choose the Right Carry-On for a 5 Day Trip

 Before you start packing, it’s important to choose the right carry-on bag.
 Most airlines allow carry-ons that measure 22 x 14 x 9 inches.
 Opt for a lightweight, durable suitcase with compartments or a well-designed backpack that fits these dimensions.
 Look for one with smooth-rolling wheels or comfortable straps for easy carrying.